2 Corinthians 1

 1Paul, an apostle of Jesus Christ by the will of God, and Timothy our brother, unto the church of God which is at Corinth, with all the saints which are in all Achaia:

 Paul does not claim authority on his own terms.
 He is an apostle “by the will of God.”
 This matters because his readers have questioned his authority.
-But apostolic standing is not something you seize or prove through eloquence or power.
-It is conferred by God.
-Paul's whole letter will rest on this foundation: he speaks not for himself, but on behalf of God's will.
+Apostolic standing is conferred by God.
+Paul's whole letter will rest on this foundation: he speaks on behalf of God's will.

 2Grace be to you and peace from God our Father, and from the Lord Jesus Christ.